 American landscape architect Frederick Law Olmsted stretched spring into three months when he designed the gardens at Biltmore House in Asheville, North Carolina.
 In early spring, daffodils and forsythia illuminate the gardens with a bright yellow glow, while 1,000 blooming orchids decorate the conservatory.
 Next, 96,000 tulips show their vibrant hues before the blossoms of native azalea, rhododendron, roses, annuals and perennials complete the blooming cycle.

-The three-month festival offers gardening advice, concerts and wine tastings.
+The festival offers gardening advice, concerts and more.
 Children will have a blast petting baby goats, lambs, chicks and bunnies at the barnyard in Antler Hill Village or stomping grapes at weekend winery events.
-A daytime admission ticket includes a self-guided tour inside the Biltmore House, access to the historic gardens and Antler Hill Village, plus a free wine tasting at the winery (for adults).
+A daytime admission ticket includes a self-guided tour inside the Biltmore House, including access to the historic gardens and Antler Hill Village.
 Save $10 by purchasing tickets in advance.
 The Biltmore also offers $10 off the ticket price to military veterans and seniors.

 Lesson-plan pesources: Learn about honeybees in the garden.